 What happens if ForTrade or HYCM go bust?

-ForTrade and HYCM are regulated which means that as part of their regulatory obligations ForTrade and HYCM have to offer a certain level of financial protection to their clients.
+ForTrade and HYCM are regulated, which means that as part of their regulatory obligations ForTrade and HYCM have to offer a certain level of financial protection to their clients.
 ForTrade and HYCM should by law keep client funds separate from ForTrade and HYCM funds.
-If either ForTrade or HYCM goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the ForTrade and HYCM websites and regulators.
+If either ForTrade or HYCM goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the ForTrade and HYCM websites and regulators.

 Are ForTrade or HYCM good for beginners?

 ForTrade and HYCM offer low deposits and access to a selection of market insights and news resources.
 Both ForTrade and HYCM offer demo accounts.
-This is a big plus for ForTrade and HYCM as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for ForTrade and HYCM as it shows they are interested in their customers.